gardener/gardener/docs/usage/logging.md

 - `ContainerLogMaxFiles` for retention.

 #### Docker container runtime

-In this case the log rotation and retention is implemented by a logrotate service provisioned by gardener which rotates logs once 100M size is reached.
-Logs are compressed on daily basis and retained for a maximum period of 14 days.
+In this case, the log rotation and retention is implemented by a `logrotate` service provisioned by Gardener which rotates logs once `100M` size is reached.
+Logs are compressed on daily basis and retained for a maximum period of `14d`.

 #### ContainerD runtime
 In this case, the Shoot may supply `ContainerLogMaxSize` and `ContainerLogMaxFiles`.
 Both are optional and if nothing is specified then the